ZiQiangWang/weekday.js/README.md

 ### [distanceCount](src/distanceCount/index.js)

-Get weekday count from original date.
+Get the number of weekday in the range of n days from given date.

 **Params**